-In order to be eligible for a mortgage refinance loan through SoFi, you must be:
+To be eligible for a mortgage loan through SoFi, you must be:

 - At least 18 years old.

 - Looking to purchase property that you intend to live in for at least 12 months or that is an investment property.

-- Purchasing a home in DC or the states that SoFi offers loans.
+- Purchasing a home in DC or one of the states where SoFi offers mortgage loans.

-Ultimately, your loan eligibility will depend on your creditworthiness, income, employment status and property eligibility.
+Ultimately, your loan eligibility depends on your creditworthiness, income, employment status and property eligibility.
 Any loan with a loan-to-value (LTV) over 80% requires private mortgage insurance (PMI).

-Required documents and information will vary slightly by the loan type you’re interested in, but in general you’ll need to supply:
+Required documents and information varies slightly by the loan type you’re interested in, but in general you need to supply: